emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 **After 2.5 years and 18 minor releases, Ember 2.18 marks the end of the project's 2.x series**.
 To ensure a smooth upgrade path going into the 3.x series, 2.18 has been declared an LTS candidate.
 In six weeks the latest 2.18 build will succeed Ember 2.16.2 as the latest LTS release.
-As an LTS it will receive bug fixes until Ember 3.5 is released.
+As an LTS, it will receive bug fixes until Ember 3.5 is released.

 **Today we also kick off the 3.0 beta cycle for all sub-projects.** Ember 3.0